arthurpizza/opencomicfont/README.md

 Now with three licenses to choose from: Creative Commons Attribution LGPL AND Creative Commons Zero Design by Arthur Reeder Extra contributions by Gustav Hartvigsson

-Originall hosted on Google Code.
+Originally hosted on Google Code.
 Last updated in 2009.
 Let's build a new version.